awsimaya/ECSFargate-CICD/Readme.md

 * Navigate to **Repos** page on the left navigation section.
 The screen should look similar to this below
 ![](images/image009.png)
 * Click on **Import** under **or Import a repository**
 * Enter the GitHub URL (https://github.com/awsimaya/ECSFargate.git).
 Click **Import**.
-Now Azure DevOps will clone the project from GitHub into its own git repo
+Now Azure DevOps will clone the project from GitHub into its own git repo.

 ![](images/gitimport.png)
 * You can also create a new project and/or repository to start from scratch.
 To create new project, go to home page in Azure DevOps and select **+ Create Project**.
 To create new repository in existing project, you can select the **Import repository** from the Repos screen by providing the sample application code's Github repository link.
 Now Azure DevOps will clone the project from GitHub into its own git repo.
 ### Create a new Build pipeline